AMorales5796/AnimeTrivia/README.md

 Enter "0" to start the game.
 Then enter corresponding numbers to the answers that you think are correct.

 Interesting Features:
-1. for the high low guessing game, the game tells you whether your answer is too low or too high.
+1. For the high low guessing game, the game tells you whether your answer is too low or too high.
 2. You have four tries to get the answer right.